Important information about SSL and steps to edit SSL settings to meet your security needs.

 - Click SSL.

-- Under Security Preference, choose your settings.
-In most cases, we recommend checking Secure and HSTS Secure.
+- Under Security preference, choose your settings.
+Usually, we recommend checking Secure and HSTS secure.
 Some special situations might need the Insecure option.
-For help, see SSL settings explained below.
+For help, see SSL settings explained.

 - Click Save.